KonGianniou/SOC-Operational-Audit/README.md

 Security operations centers deal with a constant stream of alarm signals, and most of them turn out to be nothing — an animal walking past a sensor, a power blip, someone forgetting their door code.
 The real job is sorting the noise from the signal fast enough that when something genuine happens, it gets escalated immediately.
 That was my day-to-day for a while, both running a team of agents and digging into the data behind their performance.

-This project reproduces the questions I'd actually ask as a manager running that kind of operation:
+This project reproduces the questions I actually asked as a manager running that kind of operation:

 - Are some agents genuinely slower than others, or is it just noise?
 - Is any single agent's false alarm rate high enough to be a real concern?